GabrielCmrg/coc-beyond-back/README.md

 ## :clipboard: Description

 Playing RPG is a very enjoyable activity, and it is really nice to meet with your friends and play together.
 But it is a litte boring to create a character sheet, mark it with pencil so you can change the inputs, and managing the character sheet in general.
-For very popular sytems like D&D there is a lot of online tools that helps you to do this tasks, such as [D&D Beyond](https://www.dndbeyond.com/).
-But simpler systems like _Call of Cthulhu_ there aren't a lot of tools available.
-Thinking on that i decided to create my own character sheet creator and manager.
-I Hope that in a near future i will be able to create such an amazing and complete tool as _D&D Beyond_ wich is obviously my inpiration.
+For very popular sytems like D&D there is a lot of online tools that helps you to do these tasks, such as [D&D Beyond](https://www.dndbeyond.com/).
+But, for simpler systems like _Call of Cthulhu_ there aren't a lot of tools available.
+Thinking about that I decided to create my own character sheet creator and manager.
+I Hope that in a near future I will be able to create such an amazing and complete tool as _D&D Beyond_ wich is obviously my inpiration.
 This is a learning project thogh, so feel free to clone or fork this repository, create your own manager with you favourite RPG system, and learn as much as you can.

 ---